tommyettinger/colorful-gdx/README.md

 least get a bit closer to a leafy background.
 Because libGDX's `Sprite` class depends on internal details of `SpriteBatch` that aren't as useful with `ColorfulBatch`, we have a `ColorfulSprite` class here that allows setting its color and its tweak, but otherwise can be treated like a Sprite.
-You can still use a `Sprite` with a `ColorfulBatch`, you just can't set its tweak.
+You can still use a `Sprite` with a `ColorfulBatch`, you just can't set its tweak, so it uses the default (multiplying by 1 for all channels).

 If you don't want to use `ColorfulBatch`, then `Shaders` provides `ShaderProgram` generators and GLSL code for shaders that handle various color spaces.
 There are convenient functions that produce ShaderPrograms, like `makeRGBAShader()` and `makeGammaRGBAShader()`, from the GLSL sources `fragmentShaderRGBA` and `fragmentShaderGammaRGBA`, respectively.
 With these, you still use 50% gray as the neutral value, tinting with white brightens, and tinting with black eliminates all color.
 However, you don't have the "tweak" that `ColorfulBatch` has, so there's no contrast adjustment with this.
-You can use these `ShaderProgram`s with a standard `SpriteBatch`
+You can use these `ShaderProgram`s with a standard `SpriteBatch` via `setShader()` or a `SpriteBatch` constructor.

 ### YCwCm

 Instead of red, green, blue, and alpha channels, YCwCm uses luma (also called lightness), chromatic warmth, chromatic mildness, and alpha.
 It's the first color space that was implemented here, and it's still not exactly perfect; there's no `SimplePalette` here, and sometimes two colors with equivalent luma (as YCwCm calculates it) do not look like they have the same actual lightness.
+You may want to skip this section and move ahead to Oklab if you intend to use a better color space from the start, but this also describes some commonly-used classes shared by the color spaces.

 The chromatic channels are only meaningful together, and can be used to get the hue and colorfulness (related to saturation) of any individual color.
 All channels go from `0.0f` to `1.0f` as `float`s, and can also be viewed as `int`s from `0` to `255` (`254` for alpha, because it is never an odd number).
 For luma, `0.0f` is black regardless of chromatic channels, and `1.0f` is white, again regardless.
 Tinting an image with black